lwannnn/2d-instance-microvascular-segmentation/README.md

 ###TODO List
 1.Test[√]
 2.Visible[√]
-3.convert mask to expected format
+3.convert mask to expected format[√]
 4.It seems still some problem on training(no-grad?)[√]
-5.It seems just a semantic segmentation?
+5.It seems just a semantic segmentation?[√]
 6.Unexpected EOFError??
+7.Calculate Confidence(How???)